ychnlgy/DeepConsensus-experimental-FROZEN/README.md

 # DistillationNetwork
-Learning to distill features from images for classification.
+Learning to distill features from images for robust classification.